Audiovisual Core Structure

 3 Multiplicity and Cardinality

 A number of terms are repeatable.
-How to implement repeatability in a
+How to implement repeatability in a given serialization is not defined by Audiovisual Core.
+The following section gives advice on some best practices in the context of repeatability.

 The simplest case is a single repeatable term (e.g.,